Skip to content

 • prepare one candidate

-• confirm and optionally broadcast
+• confirm and send

 • move to the next candidate